Last Updated on December 10, 2023 by SPN Editor

-Knowing that the appointment of a PMC will result in a decrease in the fund for implementation of the Project, other states like Meghalaya, Jharkhand and Kerala have not appointed any PMC.
+Knowing that the appointment of a PMC will result in a decrease in the funds for the implementation of the Project, other states like Meghalaya, Jharkhand and Kerala have not appointed any PMC.

 Delayed over the status of implementation of the Project in Manipur, the MoRTH had sent a letter to the Additional Chief Secretary on 17th December 2021 questioning why the State Implementing Agency MANITRON is not progressing, despite the funds being released to the Transport Department more than a year back.